eclipse-tractusx/tractus-x-umbrella/docs/README.md

 # Introduction

-This repository provides the API Documentation for the Umbrella.
+This repository provides the API requests to provide a tutorial for the Data exchange.

 The following table links you to the respective documentations.